Scale your business with our modular plugins.

 Open the folder and upload the language .mo file you downloaded in the previous step.

 After completing the upload, go back to your WordPress dashboard and head to Settings > General.
-From the languages settings, you will see the newly installed language.
+From the language settings, you will see the newly installed language.

 change the woocommerce language - language installed